Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: Justification for our model

 \section{Justification for our model}

 \SectionName{justification}

-Several of the existing models for learning mixtures of Gaussians need some structural assumption on the distribution.
-For example, learning under the parameter estimation model requires that the means are sufficiently separated and that the mixing weights are not too small, see, e.g., \cite[Definition~1]{KMV}.
+Some of the existing models for learning mixtures of Gaussians need structural assumptions on the target distribution.
+For example, learning under the parameter estimation model requires that the means are sufficiently separated and that the mixing weights are not too small; see the discussion after \cite[Definition~1]{KMV}.

 A key motivation for our work is to study a model for learning mixtures of Gaussians that requires no structural assumptions at all.
-Specifically, we would like to identify a model in which Gaussians can be learned up to error $\epsilon$ with sample complexity depending only on $k$, $d$ and $\epsilon$, then derive optimal sample complexity bounds in that model.
-It is known that density estimation under the TV distance is one such model; this follows from prior work, e.g., \citep{ashtiani2017sample}, or from \Theorem{upper_bound}.
+Specifically, we would like to identify a model in which Gaussian mixtures can be learned up to error $\epsilon$ with sample complexity depending only on $k$, $d$ and $\epsilon$, and then derive optimal sample complexity bounds in that model.
+Density estimation under the TV distance is one such model: \cite[Theorem~14]{ashtiani2017sample} and \Theorem{upper_bound} in this paper show that mixtures of Gaussians can be learned up to error $\eps$ with sample complexity depending on $k,d,$ and $\eps$ only.
 In this section we provide further justification for using this particular model.
 In \Section{kl_lp} we argue that the TV distance is not an arbitrary choice.
 If instead we had used the KL divergence or any $L^p$ distance, with $p>1$, then the sample complexity must necessarily depend on the structural properties of the distribution.
-Thus, TV distance is a very natural choice.
+Thus, TV distance is a natural choice.

 It is also natural to wonder whether some of our results could be derived from existing results on parameter estimation.
 In \Section{parameter} we show that this is not the case: entry-wise estimation of the covariance matrices is quite unrelated to density estimation under the TV distance.
-Thus our model is interesting and not subsumed by previous work.
+Thus our model is natural and our results are not subsumed by previous work.